TomKellyGenetics/igraph.extensions/README.md

 Installation
 ------------

-You can install these pacakges from github with:
+You can install these packages from github with:

 ``` r
 # install.packages("devtools")